Interested in installing a solar energy system on your home or business?

 After your solar system has been installed, you’ll receive a meter that will allow DEC to record excess energy produced by your system that your home/business doesn’t use.
 This is called net-metering and you will be credited for excess energy produced.
 It’s important to note that very few systems meet a home’s overall energy needs.
 Members may be required to pay for the set up of the new meter.
-Any payment for excess energy produced is distributed on an annual basis.

 Get more information on the interconnection process.